I feel that 95% of the weddings I film yearly by myself, and most time, people ask me which is the best lens for wedding videography.

-The other day, I went out on a personal trip into the city using the RF 7200 and two weddings with it and two projects.
+The other day, I went on a personal trip into the city using the RF 7200 for two weddings and projects.

-So, under those circumstances, I’m able to kind of put the lens to the test and see if it’s a lens that might be worthwhile for you guys to purchase or upgrade to if you currently own the EF system.
+So, under those circumstances, I can put the lens to the test and see if it’s a lens that might be worthwhile for you guys to purchase or upgrade to if you currently own the EF system.

 The motors themselves are, I wouldn’t say it’s completely silent; you do hear the motors work.

-And I really enjoyed using it, shooting a wedding with a buddy of mine.
+And I enjoyed using it, shooting a wedding with a buddy of mine.

-For both photo and video, it’s just nice to have a lens this small that can go far.
+For both photo and video, it’s just nice to have a small lens that can go far.

-That’s a pretty big deal, so if you guys are wedding photographers, portrait photographers, or even doing a video when you are in a tight space, that’s nice to kind of get that is focusing get that nice to be able to really pack this into your bag.
+That’s a pretty big deal, so if you guys are wedding photographers, portrait photographers, or even doing a video when you are in a tight space, that’s nice to kind of get that is focusing on bringing that nice to pack this into your bag.

 It is so light that you have a focal length; this range 70 200 2.8 used to be brick in your bag.

-So yeah, guys, are this lens right for you?
-If you are a wedding photographer or travel a lot if you guys are working remotely, you’re into the AR series of cameras for Canon if you guys are using the 70-200 very often.
+So yeah, guys, is this lens right for you?
+If you are a wedding photographer or travel a lot if you are working remotely, you’re into the AR series of cameras for Canon if you use the 70-200 very often.